-Field notebooks are studiously kept close at hand, to help organise observations, thoughts, interviews and comments – not least as they contribute 40% of the module assessment, with the rest relying on a practical report and an essay.
+Field notebooks are studiously kept close at hand, to help organise observations, thoughts, interviews and comments – not least because they contribute 40% of the module assessment, with the rest relying on a practical report and an essay.
 The trip certainly packs in a lot of activities, travel and memorable landscapes, animals and people.
 But in so doing students are also given a perfect opportunity to reflect on the similarities and contrasts between what is written in the literature, taught in the classroom, and what is experienced out in the field.

-(thanks to Chloe Rooks for the fabulous images from South Africa study trip 2018)
+(Thanks to Chloe Rooks for the fabulous images from South Africa study trip 2018!)